 Storrs Hill Road, Ossett, Wakefield, West Yorkshire

-In 1875, Fr Richard Cooper SJ, the rector of St Austin’s Wakefield, bought a two storey joiners workshop and builders’ yard on this site to serve the growing population of Ossett.
+In 1875, Fr Richard Cooper SJ, the rector of St Austin’s Wakefield, bought a two-storey joiners’ workshop and builders’ yard on this site to serve the growing population of Ossett.
 By removing the intermediate floor of the workshop, he created a rectangular chapel seating 200, which opened on 2 December 1877.
 Ossett became a parish in its own right in 1910.
-After the present church designed by Charles E Fox opened in 1933, it became part of the parish school.
-After a new school was built to the north of the site beyond the Weaver’s Arms, the upper storey was removed and it was refurbished as the Parish Centre, seen on the left of the main approach to the church.
-It is not known when the square, two-storey stone presbytery behind was built; it is probably of early 20th century date, presumably earlier than the church.
+After the present church designed by Charles E. Fox opened in 1933, the old building became part of the parish school.
+After a new school was built to the north of the site beyond the Weaver’s Arms, the upper storey was removed and it was refurbished as the parish centre, seen on the left on the main approach to the church.
+It is not known when the square, two-storey stone presbytery behind was built; it is probably of early twentieth century date, following the creation of the parish.

 Architect: C. E. Fox